open-contracting/deploy/docs/deploy/redash.rst

 #.
 Comment out the ``install_docker`` function call.
 (The ``docker`` state file installs Docker, to keep system packages under Salt's management.)
 #.
 Change the ``nginx`` service's `ports <https://docs.docker.com/compose/compose-file/#ports>`__ to ``9090:80`` instead of ``80:80``.
 (Apache uses port 80 to serve requests to the :doc:`Prometheus client<prometheus>`, so the port isn't available for Nginx.
 To serve requests to Redash, Apache proxies requests on port 80 to port 9090.)
 #.
 Expose the ``postgres`` service's ports as ``5432:5432`` (to make it easier to load a database dump).
+#.
+Comment out the database creation and container startup commands (to run these only after upgrading).

 Before :ref:`running the script<run-redash-script>`, compare the ``setup-redash.sh`` file in this repository to the latest version of the `setup script <https://github.com/getredash/setup>`__.